 But realistically, you may have to jump ahead then back down again to fill in some holes in your skills and knowledge.

 The limitation is that it it nearly impossible to jump two stages.
 You might be able to jump from Level 2 to 3 with a bit of work, but jumping up from 2 to 4 will require a LOT of time, guidance, and work.

 We set up our workshops to give you the soup-to-nuts-knowledge, practice, and guidance to progress toward the next stage through in-depth learning on one statistical method.
 Most of these are at stages 2-4.

-- give you ongoing access to professional statistical consultants so you get guidance as you’re learning and gaining experience
+- Give you ongoing access to professional statistical consultants so you get help and guidance as you’re learning and gaining experience

 Okay, so the basic strategy is to:

 - Work your way up the stages in order as much as you are able